microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_Azure_Monitor/README.md

 - Ensure that you have the necessary permissions to create resources in your Azure subscription.
 If you do not have the necessary permissions, please contact your Azure subscription administrator.

 ## Deployment
-There are actually two different ways to deploy the lab environment.
-The first is to use the Azure Portal and the second is to use the the provided terraform scripts.
+There are two different ways to deploy the lab environment.
+The first is to use the **Azure Portal** and the second is to use the provided **terraform** scripts.
 The terraform method is the preferred method as it is faster and more reliable.
 However, if you are not familiar with terraform, you can use the Azure Portal method.

 ### Azure Portal Method
 To deploy the lab environment using the **Azure Portal**, click the link below.